stelatoris/XTronical-I2S-Audio-with-SD/README.md

 XTronical has already released a similar library with the ability to read from SD Cards but does not have the ability to change the playback speed of several WAV files individually. https://www.xtronical.com/i2s-ep3/

 My 1st goal, is to add the SD Card option to this library so that I can play larger files directly from the SD Card.
 As a 1st attempt, I somewhat succeeded but I faced major latency issues.

-You should also check his YouTube channel for other great projects: https://www.youtube.com/channel/UCOjddcYTYcZBGhpBALhX4Kg
+For this repo, I will try another way to tackle it.
+Wish me luck!

 -----------------------------------------

+Progress:

+Added ability to read WAV file header from SD card.
+Now it is able to construct an XT_Wav_Class object using the filename as argument. e.g: XT_Wav_Class MySound("/sample.wav");
+To add more WAV files to be played, simple create more XT_Wav_Class objects.